 317. Mathematical Modeling

 An introduction to the process and techniques of modeling using tools from linear algebra, differential equations, and other mathematical disciplines.
 Appropriate mathematics and computational technology, including numerical methods, developed as needed.
 Models drawn from the physical sciences, life sciences, social sciences, and computing, with extensive use of case studies.
 Prerequisites: CSC 140 and MAT 236.
 Alternate years.
-TAYLOR
+Not offered 2013-2014.

 337-338.
 Analysis I & II

 Topics from the theory of functions of a real variable.
 First term will include limits and continuity, differentiation and theories of integration.
 Second term will extend these results to sequences and series of functions.
 The second term will include student reading projects and presentations on theory and/or applications related to analysis topics.
 Prerequisites: MAT 122 and 301.
 Alternate years.
-BEAN
+Not offered 2013-2014.

 355-360.
 Advanced Topics in Mathematics